SuperOfficeDocs/superoffice-docs/docs/en/custom-objects/learn/extra-table.md

 When viewing the results for a specific item in the **Custom Objects** overview, click the **Task** button and select **New** or **Delete**.

+**Pre-fill fields when loading custom object (10.3.8):**

+The new [SalesLoadCustomObject][6] trigger is called before a custom object screen is loaded.
+Use it to set default values in fields and define business rules.

 ***
 <!-- markdownlint-restore -->